 There is another technique which surgeons are using in an attempt to improve the positioning of the knee prostheses.
 This is known as Image Derived Instrumentation (IDI).
 This technique involves obtaining accurate images of the knee joint preoperatively, so that the instruments used to achieve the alignment can be specifically made for that patient.
-The Registry has looked at the early results of this technique and there is no difference in the rate of revision at three years compared to when IDI is not used.
+The Registry has looked at the early results of this technique and there may be a slightly increased risk of revision when this technique is used.
+More detailed analysis with data that has a longer follow up will be required before the results become clear.